 God Knows…When I Wonder if Anybody Loves Me – Part 1

-Nobody wants to answer that question.
-They know that Jesus has done nothing against the Roman laws.
+The priests know Jesus has done nothing against the Roman laws.
 So they hedge.
 “Would we bring Him here if He weren’t a criminal?”
-Again lying lips bring false charges: “We found this fellow perverting the nation, and forbidding to pay taxes to Caesar, saying that He Himself is Christ, a King” (See what He really said in Luke 20:22-25).
+Lying lips bring false charges: “We found this fellow perverting the nation, and forbidding paying taxes to Caesar, saying that He Himself is a King”

 Your Story Hour